 Sun High Orchard

-Right around the corner from Gary and Pam Mount's main farm, the couple's Van Kirk Orchard is ideal for apple picking, with dwarf trees planted in blocks so that they're easy to find and plunder (no ladders or poles necessary).
-On Tuesdays starting in August children ages four to eight are invited to the Read and Pick Pumpkins event, where they'll hear stories about the squash, then select their own ($7; includes fruit of season).
-During Family Fun Weekends ($5 per person), guests can meet farm animals, get lost in a corn maze, take wagon rides, visit the theme story barn—and, naturally, pick plenty of apples and pumpkins.
+Right around the corner from Gary and Pam Mount's main farm, the couple's Van Kirk Road Orchard is ideal for apple picking, with dwarf trees planted in blocks so that they're easy to find and plunder (no ladders or poles necessary).
+On Tuesdays, children ages four to eight are invited to Read and Pick events, where they'll hear stories about a fruit or vegetable, then select their own ($7; includes fruit of season).
+Guests can also meet farm animals, get lost in a corn maze, take wagon rides, visit the theme story barn—and, naturally, pick plenty of apples and pumpkins.
 Wooded trails and the barnyard (filled with sheep, goats and ducks) are open year-round.
-And for mom and dad, new this year is the Terhune Orchards Vineyard & Winery tasting room, where adults can taste award-winning wines grown on the farm.
+And for mom and dad, there's the Terhune Orchards Vineyard & Winery tasting room, where adults can taste award-winning wines grown on the farm.
 330 Cold Soil Rd, Princeton, NJ (609-924-2310, terhuneorchards.com).
 Opens last week in August, daily 9am–5pm through October. $1.69/lb.

 Think your kid has mastered corn mazes?
 The Wightman family—which started this homestead in 1922—has a plethora of labyrinths, including a crawl maze, giant hay maze, pipe maze and a challenging rope maze (kids under 7 can play in the Kiddie Corn Pit, a giant corn-filled sandbox.)
 After plucking some peaches and Granny Smiths, swing by the market for healthy produce and not-so-healthy homemade apple-cider doughnuts.
 1111 Mt.
-Kemble Ave (Rte 202), Morristown, NJ (973-425-0840, wightmansfarms.com).
-Sat, Sun 9am–5pm through October. $15 pick-your-own per family of 5, includes two reusable bags, coupons for the farm and water bottles, valid June through October.
+Kemble Ave (Rte 202), Morristown, NJ (973-425-9819, wightmansfarms.com).
+Sat, Sun 9am–5pm through October.
+PYO Club $15 pick-your-own per family of 5, includes two reusable bags, coupons for the farm and water bottles, valid June through October.

 Beardsley's Cider Mill & Orchard

 The Beardsley family has owned this farm since 1849.
 Honeycrisp, Fuji, Granny Smith and other varieties hang off the more than 5,000 dwarf and semi-dwarf apple trees.
 In the farm store, you'll find homemade pies, cookies, apple-fried dough, cider donuts, pumpkin cheesecake, local honey and more.
 278 Leavenworth Rd (Rte 110), Shelton (203-926-1098, beardsleyscidermill.com).
 PYO weekends only.
-Opens Sept 10.
 10am–5pm.
 Prices vary, cash or check only.